bbantal/branesta/README.rst

 Introduction
 ------------

-Tool for computing brain network stability, a biomarker for brain aging.
+Branesta is a tool for computing brain network stability, a biomarker for brain aging.

 * Free software: MIT license
 * Documentation: https://branesta.readthedocs.io.